mincerafter42/mincerafter42.github.io/labels.md

 2. "Misc." (short for Miscellaneous)
 3. "Miss" (should only be needed if you're some kind of old computer database)

-If you must refer to my by an honofiric à la "sir"/"ma'am", choose the first available item on this list:
+If you must refer to my by an honorific à la "sir"/"ma'am", choose the first available item on this list:

 1. No honorific
 2. "madam" (not "ma'am")